Spill reporting requirements and procedures

-Industries holding an MCES Industrial Discharge Permit are required to post this Spill Reporting Poster in an area visible to employees.
+Industries holding an MCES Industrial Discharge Permit are required to post this Spill Reporting Poster (PDF) in an area visible to employees.

-For more information about Spill Reporting Requirements, check out the Minnesota Pollution Control Agency (MPCA) Emergency Response Facts.
+For more information about spill reporting requirements, check out the Minnesota Pollution Control Agency (MPCA) Emergency Response Facts.

 Who should make the call